OneSignal/OneSignal-WordPress-Plugin/readme.txt

 OneSignal’s free plan allows targeting up to 10,000 subscribers with push notifications.
 Contact support@onesignal.com if you have any questions.
 We’d love to hear from you!

 = Company =
 OneSignal is trusted by over 1.8M+ developers and marketing strategists.
 We power push notifications for everyone from early stage startups to Fortune 500 Companies, sending over 6 billion notifications per day.
-It is the most popular push notification plugin on Wordpress with 100,000+ installations.
+It is the most popular push notification plugin on WordPress with 100,000+ installations.

 = Features =
 * **Supports Chrome** (Desktop & Android), **Safari** (Mac OS X), **Microsoft Edge** (Desktop & Android), **Opera** (Desktop & Android) and **Firefox** (Desktop & Android) on both HTTP and HTTPS sites.